 The best color laser printer: HP Color LaserJet Pro M255dw

-Who’s it for: Small business owners, those with a home office.
+Who’s it for: Small business owners and those with a home office.

 Why we picked the HP Color LaserJet Pro M255dw: